steveukx/git-js/readme.md

 # Dependencies

-Relies on [git](http://git-scm.com/downloads) already having been installed on the system, and that it can be called using the command `git`.
+Requires [git](http://git-scm.com/downloads) to be installed and that it can be called using the command `git`.

 # Usage